-For purposes of the statements of cash flows, DCFPI considers interest bearing and money market accounts to be cash and cash equivalents.
+For purposes of the statements of cash flows, DCFPI considers interest bearing accounts to be cash.
 DCFPI maintains its cash in certain accounts, which are insured by the Federal Deposit Insurance Corporation up to \$250,000 per institution.
-At times, the accounts may exceed this limit; however, DCFPI believes it is not exposed to any significant credit risk on cash and cash equivalents.
+At times, the accounts may exceed this limit; however, DCFPI believes it is not exposed to any significant credit risk on cash.